devsisters/XLSXasJSON.jl/README.md

 #### Vector{T} where T
 An embedded array key name looks like this and has ';' delimited values.
-You can also decide datatype in array
+You can also decide DataType of array

 | array()    |array_int(Int)|array_float(float)|
 | ------------| ------------ | ------------|